John Parker Lead Pastor

 Logan was born in New Mexico but moved to Colorado in high school, where he met his wife, Amanda.
 The two were married in 2004 and have five awesome kids: Caiden, Rylan, Kellen, Toben, and Brennen.
 The family found Summit back in 2010 after they moved to Florida so Logan could attend Full Sail University, where he earned his bachelor’s degree in show production.
 They quickly became part of the Summit Waterford community (then meeting at Lawton Chiles Elementary) and have been plugged in ever since.

-Logan joined the staff in March 2013 as Summit’s Multi-site Technical Coordinator and is responsible for capturing the sermon video on Thursday evenings for use at our multi-site campuses, providing training and support for our tech volunteers, and maintaining technical consistency in production elements of Summit services across all campuses.
+Logan joined the staff in March 2013 as Summit’s Technical Director and is responsible for capturing the sermon video on Thursday evenings for use at our multi-site campuses, providing training and support for our tech volunteers, and maintaining technical consistency in production elements of Summit services across all campuses.

 With five young kids there’s not much time for hobbies, but in his free time Logan enjoys backpacking, biking, snowboarding, going to the beach with his family, and riding his motorcycle.